-The RISE Program provides financial support for faculty at USC's senior and regional
+The RISE Program provides financial support for faculty at USC's system campuses to

 The Research Initiative for Summer Engagement, or RISE, program was initiated in 2012

-to support summer research for faculty members at USC's senior and regional campuses.
+to support summer research for faculty members at USC's system campuses.
+This program

-This program employs a competitive application process to provide money for summer
+employs a competitive application process to provide money for summer salary, research

-salary, research supplies, travel related to research and undergraduate student support
+supplies, travel related to research and undergraduate student support to bolster

-to bolster scholarship throughout the USC system.
-Along with helping faculty develop
+scholarship throughout the USC system.
+Along with helping faculty develop research

-research programs, RISE also aims to equip regional and senior campuses to better
+programs, RISE also aims to equip regional and senior campuses to better serve their

 I saw a need to create a system by which our regional and senior faculty have the